-is a passion for language and a love for literature
+English is a passion for language and a love for literature

-In Year 9 and 10 English you will study novels, plays and short stories.
+In Year 9 and 10 English you will study novels, plays, poetry, films and short stories.
 You will also show off your writing skills in creative pieces and essays.
 There will be at least one opportunity each year to practise your speaking skills.
+This could be a formal speech or from a range of other contexts like podcasts or monologues.

 Analysis of grammar and language is an essential part of the programme, and you'll also learn research skills with our librarian.
-Plus, because we live in a media age, you will study film, advertising and visual language.
+Plus, because we live in a media age, you may study film, advertising and visual language.